Jun 30, 2026 | 0 comments

 • Did the tech upload photos and notes from the site?

-• Did the customer sign off on the work?
+• Did the customer sign off?

 The Real Problem It Solves